This is the MOST flavorful grilled Turkey Burger and very easy to make. Topped with a slice of Havarti cheese for the perfect pairing.

 Whenever we’d invite people over to a “bring your own meat” type cookout, we would usually snicker about those who brought turkey burgers, exclaiming how flat and unappetizing they looked.
 Just seeing them was a huge turn-off for us, and we nobly assured one another that we “would never” perverse our grill to ground turkey.

-Are you following me on how peculiar it is that I decided to create a turkey burger recipe at the beginning of this football season??
+Are you following me on how peculiar that I decided to create a turkey burger recipe at the beginning of this football season??
 I still have no idea why I chose it, but I am immensely elated with the results and now this turkey burger has become a regular in our household.

 Turkey and Havarti cheese go well together, and the addition of the ground almond into the meat was a perfect way to blend in more fitting flavors while helping to hold the patties together.
 If you are familiar at all with turkey burgers, you will find that one of the main obstacles is shaping the perfect patties so they do not dry out and fall apart.
 For these, I was able to put together the perfect combination of liquid and dry spices, while avoiding a typical flat patty.
 (We make only 3 patties out of 1 lb of meat to ensure thicker burgers.)